-Using tablet compatible CSS3 animations I hand coded over 1300 lines of CSS with jQuery interactions.
-The homepage animation was designed by Paul Chapman and I was also involved in designing the UI and internal pages as well implementing the animation.
+Using tablet compatible CSS3 animations I hand coded over 1300 lines of CSS and added jQuery interactions.
+The vector illustration was designed by Paul Chapman and I design all the UI and internal pages as well implementing the animation.

 I created this successful side project to learn about all aspects of website creation and marketing.
 With the help of content editors Future Movies evolved into 7000 users a day site and still receives the occasional update.Visit the site

 I joined this startup helping to develop the brand and graphics both offline and online.
 I went on to contribute to Eteach becoming a Hitwise Top Ten company in the Recruitment Sector using SEO strategy that is still successful today.
 The site featured heavily in the top one and two spots on search engine results pages and is a recognised brand for all teachers.